oleg-alexandrov/PolyView/Readme.md

     $HOME/miniconda3/envs/polyview/bin/polyview

+and can be run with this command.
 On Windows, first set in the Anaconda PowerShell the value:

      $Env:QT_PLUGIN_PATH = "C:\Users\UserName\Miniconda3\envs\polyview\Library\plugins"